nus-cs3281/2024/students/yiwen101/knowledge.md

 More comfortable with using loggers to debug.

 Jest as the testing framework (and debugger).

+Jest can mock other tools (fs for example).

 Snapshot (Recursively comparing every folder and file in the expcted folder with the actual generated files) as a way to do the functional testing.